 Faculty Director of the MiraCosta Writing Center

-Since her return from sabbatical, Denise has read excerpts from her novel and discussed her experiences as a writer in more than a dozen classrooms.
+Since her return from sabbatical, Denise has read excerpts from her novel and discussed her experiences as a writer in dozens of classrooms.
 “Being able to share a portion of my novel with students gives me credibility as a writer and produces unexpected learning opportunities,” explains Denise.
 “Students have reacted to these readings with a level of engagement I have never seen before in my twenty year career.”
 In addition, Denise has used what she learned through her novel writing struggles and triumphs to enrich the training Writing Center consultants receive.
 For instance, her experience with the various types of feedback she received on her novel has helped Denise guide writing consultants through exercises designed to improve the feedback they give to student writers.

 Denise savors the community college experience.
 Her first degree was an AA she earned from Iowa Central Community College, and now, as the Faculty Director of MiraCosta’s Writing Center, she has returned to the educational atmosphere she most admires.
 Denise explains the social justice appeal of the community college environment this way, “America is all about equal opportunity, but when we're born, our circumstances are far from equal.
 Some are rich, some come from well-educated families, some have various kinds of social privilege because of race or sex or language, while others don't have these advantages.
 I think a community college is one of the equalizing forces in the U.S., especially in California where the cost per credit hour is quite inexpensive, relatively speaking.”